vytasrgl/ChatScript/WIKI/ChatScript-System-Functions-Manual.md

 ### `^refine ( ? )`

 This is like a switch statement in _C language_.
 It executes in order the rejoinders attached to its rule in sequence.

 When the pattern of one matches, it executes that output and is done, regardless of whether or not the output fails or generates nothing.
 It does not "fail", unless you add an optional FAIL argument.
 You can also provide a rule tag.
 Normally it uses the rule the refine is executing from, but you can direct it to refine from any rule.

-### `^rejoinder()`
+### `^rejoinder ( {tag/label} )`

-See if the prior input ended with a potential rejoinder rule, and if so test it on the current sentence.
+Without argument, see if the prior input ended with a potential rejoinder rule, and if so test it on the current sentence.
 If we match and dont fail on a rejoinder, the rejoinder is satisfied.
 If we fail to match on the 1st input sentence, the rejoinder remains in place for a second sentence.
 If that doesn't match, it is canceled.
 It is also canceled if output matching the first sentence sets a rejoinder.

-### `^rejoinder ( tag/label )`

 You can give an optional tag or label to pretend the named rule had been the one to set a rejoinder and so therefore execute its rejoinders explicitly.